Does Your Car Insurance Cover You When Driving Other Cars?

 Does Your Personal Policy Cover Rental Cars?

-In most cases, yes — your personal auto policy extends liability and physical damage coverage to a rental car used for personal purposes within the U.S. or Canada.
-If you carry collision and comprehensive on your own vehicle, that coverage typically transfers to a standard rental car.
+In most cases, yes — your personal auto policy extends liability and physical damage coverage to a rental car used for personal purposes within the U.S. (and often Canada).
+If you carry collision and comprehensive on your own vehicle, that coverage typically transfers to a standard rental car, subject to your existing deductibles.
+Most policies cap rental coverage at 30 days and limit protection to personal use only.
+Coverage may also not extend to luxury, exotic, antique, or specialty vehicles — always confirm with your insurer before renting.

 Rental Scenario Personal Policy Covers?
 Recommendation

-Standard U.S. rental, personal use ✅ Usually yes Confirm with your insurer
+Standard U.S./Canada rental, personal use ✅ Usually yes Confirm with your insurer

 High-value, exotic, or luxury rental ⚠️ Often excluded Buy rental company CDW/LDW